 Originally just for former GGAL participants entering college, WeLEAD is now open to all immigrant and refugee women who are actively pursuing higher education.

 Leadership & Life Skills Training

 WISE provides continuous leadership development opportunities in order to help young immigrant women live in a safe environment free from violence.
+More commonly, WISE hosts workshops with professionals from various disciplines to speak with our program participants.
 Activities include

 Time management workshops

 Financial literacy skills development

 WISE continues to provide academic support for GGAL girls going into higher education.
 Education is one of our key components to building self-confidence and gaining economic wealth.
 Our support includes

 WISE aims to train immigrant women to achieve economic success, fully participate in the state's economy, and to have access to diverse high-paying work opportunities.
 Our support includes

 Referral services to connect immigrant women to a variety of resources